Stuff and Nonsense

 }

-Here, Drew McLellan's Flash Satay method came to the rescue, boiling down the mark-up and giving us back valid code.
+Then the page rendered before the script was called making the page appear to load much faster.
+When embedding the Flash header, Drew McLellan’s Flash Satay method came to the rescue, boiling down the code and giving me back valid markup.

 <object type="application/x-shockwave-flash"